2-Aminopyridine

 2-Aminopyridine is an organic compound with the formula H2NC5H4N.
 It is one of three isomeric aminopyridines.
 It is a colourless solid that is used in the production of the drugs piroxicam, sulfapyridine, tenoxicam, and tripelennamine.
 It is produced by the reaction of sodium amide with pyridine, the Chichibabin reaction.

-Structure
+Reactions

 Although 2-hydroxypyridine converts significantly to the pyridone tautomer, the related imine tautomer (HNC5H4NH) is less important for 2-aminopyridine.

+2-Aminopyridine catalyzes the conversion of maleic anhydride to 2,3-dimethylmaleic anhydride.

 Toxicity

-The acute toxicity is indicated by the LD50 = 200 mg/kg (rat, oral).
+The acute toxicity is indicated by the = 200 mg/kg (rat, oral).